extio-de/lm-lib/README.md

 **Notes:**
 - Properties marked "Yes" in the Required column must be present in every profile; missing required properties will cause runtime errors.
+- The `category` field is optional in profile files.
+When omitted, the category short name from the `ModelCategory` used to load the profile will be used instead.
 - The `prompts` property determines the prompt formatting strategy.
 For text completions, specify a strategy name (e.g., `llama3`, `gpt-oss`) or `no` for no formatting.
 For chat completions, use an empty string.
+- The `modelName` and `apiKey` properties are optional and can be empty for local model deployments.
 - Cost properties are used for statistics tracking and have no impact on API calls.
 They help you monitor expenses.
 - Reasoning properties are only applicable to models that support separate reasoning output (like OpenAI's o1 series).